shiraz-messer/DevOps/README.md

 by using the https://github.com/shiraz-messer/DevOps.git address as a repository source.
 5. Track the Building process and make sure it is completed and a SUCCESS mail is received.

-### Complete CICD Proccess
+### Complete CICD Process Using Kubernetes
-1.	 you will have to go inside the "cicd" folder:  🗃️
+1. You will have to go inside the "cicd" folder:  🗃️
 ```bash
 cd cicd
 ```
-2.	 run the deployment and service files by sell script in order to complete the CICD process, run the 'run.sh' file:
+2. Run the deployment and service files by sell script in order to complete the CICD process, run the 'run.sh' file:
 ```bash
  ./run.sh
 ```
-3.	port forwarding to access the app, run the 'run.sh' file:
+3. Port forwarding to access the app, run the 'run.sh' file:
 ```bash
 kubectl get pods